zerovm/zerocloud/doc/Requests.md

 `/version/account` where `version` is the normal Swift version string (not `open` or `open-with`).

-If you issue a POST with `Content-Type: application/json` and `X-Zerovm-Execute: 1.0` it will be interpreted as a job description.
+If you issue POST with `Content-Type: application/json` and a `X-Zerovm-Execute: 1.0` header, the POST data will be interpreted as a JSON document.
+We call this a [job description](Servlets.md).

-The data in the POST request will be parsed as a JSON document and then interpreted according to `doc/Servlets.md`.

 All objects that are mentioned in JSON file must already exist as Swift objects (if they are readable) or be created by the job you're